Worble/NunitSeleniumAllure/README.md

 Specflow Specific:

+* Allure currently does not support the version of Specflow that works with .NET Core, so no Allure reports for this.
+This may change when Specflow Core support comes out of beta.
 * Install the specflow extension in Visual Studio.
 * See https://specflow.org/2018/specflow-3-public-preview-now-available/ for setting up .NET Core for Specflow